CTL Instructor Handbook

 - Holding office hours (establish times and location).

-- Conducting recitation sessions or review sessions.
+- Conducting review sessions.

-- Proctoring of quizzes or exams.
+- Proctoring quizzes or exams.

 Clarify and Establish in First Meeting